 We are currently observing stable demand for rental apartments and no negative impact on market values as a result of the coronavirus pandemic.
 Potential effects on future price developments will depend to a considerable degree on how the pandemic progresses and the associated economic conditions, and are impossible to reliably predict at present.
 Residential real estate could become more significant as a relatively secure form of investment.
 The demand for residential real estate could, however, also change depending on the duration and extent of a possible recession.
 Vonovia is keeping a close eye on market developments.

-The recognition and valuation of investment properties are explained in detail in the consolidated financial statements for 2019.
+The recognition and valuation of investment properties are explained in detail in the notes to the consolidated financial statements (chapter [D28] Investment Properties).

 The fair value of Vonovia’s real estate portfolio comprising residential buildings, commercial properties, garages and parking spaces as well as project developments, existing areas with construction potential and land areas with inheritable building rights granted was € 58,910.7 million as of December 31, 2020 (2019: € 53,316.4 million).
 The determination of fair values led overall to net income from fair value adjustments of investment properties of € 3,719.8 million (2019: € 4,131.5 million).